prchanda/wada/README.md

 #### How do I collect the azure runtime and application related logs before even analyzing them using WAD Analyzer ?

-For Guest OS Family 4 and above, simply RDP to the guest VM and run CollectGuestLogs.exe, however in case of Guest OS family 2 and 3 you need to run SDP packages.
+For Guest OS Family 4 and above, simply RDP to the guest VM and run **CollectGuestLogs.exe**, however in case of Guest OS family 2 and 3 you need to run **SDP packages**.
 Please refer [this](https://blogs.msdn.microsoft.com/kwill/2013/08/09/windows-azure-paas-compute-diagnostics-data/) MSDN blog for more info.
 You can also manually collect these logs from the compute nodes for analysis.

 #### I want to analyze only IIS logs.
 How can I do that ?